16315 N 115TH AVE. SURPRISE AZ 85378 623-972-8019

 Fourth Compound: Negotiations for this compound started in 1981.
 Del Webb Corporation gave the compound 107 acres of land which Webb held title for 20 years.
 At the end of the 20 years, they turned the title over to the compound.
 Any improvements that we wanted to make in those 20 years had to be approved by Webb before changes were made.
 The compound was composed of directors from Sun City and Sun City West.
 Webb Corporation built 60 acres of the compound, and Sun City/Sun City West Corporation ran it.

-The Minutes of February 13th, 1984 stated that Bill Merritt suggested that each (Club) Board should elect one, two, and three year members starting on January 1st, 1985.
+The Minutes of February 13th, 1984 stated that each (Club) Board should elect one, two, and three year members starting on January 1st, 1985.
 Sun City West pulled names out of a hat to see who would be the members.
+The compound is now managed by directors who are current members in good standing.

 In December 1984, we were able to take possession and moved the following in: a trailer office, boat racks, sheds, and a Sun City West maintenance trailer.

-The transfer from the Club’s compound to the new one started on December 17th, 1984 as a rehearsal of how our plans would work out when the real move started on January 2nd.
+The opening of the new compound started on December 17th, 1984 as a rehearsal of how our plans would work out when the real move started on January 2nd.
 Between December 17th and December 22nd about 30 trailers were moved in.
-The spaces were assigned so that every other one was Sun City, so that Sun City and Sun City West alternated.
+The spaces were assigned in a fair manor so that every club member from each of the Webb communities received a space.
 The first trailer in the compound on December 17th was a fifth wheel.
 In 1990, we entered the computer era and had 1700 names on it to start...CONT >

 Frank C. Robinson, Del Webb Vice President of Land Development, attended our annual meeting on December 13th, 1996, stating that they would develop another 28 acres of our compound if we’d take their new development, Sun City Grand, into our compound.
 The spaceholders voted along with the Board of Directors to take them in for the new expansion.
 Our compound was overflowing with R.V.’s and even the temporary area was full.
 In 1997, the new expansion area was finally complete and Sun City Grand moved in.

-In 2005, the last 12 acres were developed.
-Since this land was in the floodplain, fill had to be brought in to put it above the floodplain.
-The land was built up and the compound is now complete.
+In 2005, the most southern 12 acres were developed.
+Since this land was in the flood plain, fill had to be brought in to put it above the flood plain.
+In 2017 the latest section of land was completed.
+The compound is now complete.

-As of this writing in September 2013, there are 4,445 spaces in the world’s best compound.
+As of this writing in December 2017, there are about 5,000 spaces in the world’s best compound.
 We, the members of the Del Webb Communities, are very lucky people to have such a place to store our R.V.s.